sourcebroker/deployer-extended/README.rst

 The request are buffered but at the same time if you set special http header (by default HTTP_X_DEPLOYER_DEPLOYMENT) with special value you will be able to make regular request.
-This can be very handy to check if the application is working at all after switch (symliking to current) and to warm up some caches.
+This can be very handy to check if the application is working at all after switch (symlink to current) and to warm up some caches.

 When you run `buffer:stop`_ all the waiting requests will hit the http server (or cli entrypoint).